nvidia-holoscan/holohub/applications/ehr_query_llm/lmm/README.md

 With a complete YAML file, an agent should be able to use any new tool effectively.
 The only remaining step is ensure you have a ZeroMQ listener in the primary app with a topic that is the same as the tool's name.

-The AgentFrameworkOp is based on a ZeroMQ pub/sub to send and respectively recieve messages from the Message Bus and it uses the `MessageReciever` and `MessageSender` classes implmented in the `message_handling.py` Python script.
-The `MessageSender` sreates a ZeroMQ PUB socket that binds to port 5555, it accepts connections from any interface and it is used to broadcast messages/commands from the agent framework and it uses uses `send_json()` to send JSON-encoded messages with topics.The 0.1s sleep on initialization prevents the "slow joiner" problem where early messages might be lost.
-The `MessageReceiver` creates a ZeroMQ SUB socket connecting to port 5560 and it uuses `receive_json()` to get messages, with configurable blocking behavior.
+The `AgentFrameworkOp` is based on a ZeroMQ publish/subscribe pattern to send and receive messages from the Message Bus.
+It uses the `MessageReceiver` and `MessageSender` classes implemented in the `message_handling.py` Python script.
+The `MessageSender` creates a ZeroMQ PUB socket that binds to port 5555, accepts connections from any interface, and is used to broadcast messages and commands from the agent framework.
+It uses `send_json()` to send JSON-encoded messages with topics.
+A 0.1-second sleep on initialization prevents the "slow joiner" problem where early messages might be lost.
+The `MessageReceiver`` creates a ZeroMQ SUB socket connecting to port 5560 and uses receive_json() to get messages, with configurable blocking behavior.